 A. Selection of Members

-The pastoral council consists of seven members serving a staggered three year term (section 5B):
+The pastoral council consists of seven lay members serving a staggered three year term (section 5B) plus the pastor, deacon, and any other clergy/seminarian assigned to St. Joseph (clergy are ex officio members without voting rights).